Dr Ketao Zhang

 Brief Biography

-Dr Ketao Zhang is a Senior Lecturer at Queen Mary, University of London (QMUL), and is the Director of the Robotic Systems Research Group, a core robotics team within the Centre for Advanced Robotics @ QMUL (ARQ).
+Dr Ketao Zhang is a Reader (Associate Professor) at Queen Mary, University of London (QMUL), and is the Director of the Robotic Systems Research Group, a core robotics team within the Centre for Advanced Robotics @ QMUL (ARQ).

 Before joining QMUL, he was a Research Associate at the Department of Aeronautics at Imperial College London in the Aerial Robotics Lab with Prof Mirko Kovac, developing aerial robotic construction systems that enable aerial robots to 3D print building structures autonomously.
-He had also been a leading researcher at King's College London in the Multifingered Robotic Hand Lab where he developed the 3-fingered Metahand for mobile manipulators and learning affordance in robotic manipulation under Prof Jian Dai.
+He had also been a leading researcher at King's College London in the Multifingered Robotic Hand Lab, where he developed the 3-fingered Metahand for mobile manipulators and learning affordance in robotic manipulation in collaboration with Prof Jian Dai.

 Dr. Zhang received his PhD degree in a joint programme in Mechanical Engineering - Machine Design and Theory at King's College London (UK) and Beijing Jiaotong University (China), investigating the design and kinematic analysis of reconfigurable parallel manipulators.
 He received his BSc degree in Mechanical Engineering and Automation from Beijing Jiaotong University.

-He is currently a Associate Editor of Mechanism and Machine Theory and Editorial Board Member of the Chinese Journal of Aeronautics.
+He is currently an Associate Editor of IEEE Robotics and Automation Letters, ASME Journal of Mechanical Design, Mechanism and Machine Theory, and Editorial Board Member of the Chinese Journal of Mechanical Engineering.

 Before joining QMUL, he was a Research Associate at the Department of Aeronautics at Imperial College London in the Aerial Robotics Lab with Prof Mirko Kovac, developing aerial robotic construction systems that enable aerial robots to 3D print building structures autonomously.
-He had also been a leading researcher at King's College London in the Multifingered Robotic Hand Lab where he developed the 3-fingered Metahand for mobile manipulators and learning affordance in robotic manipulation under Prof Jian Dai.
+He had also been a leading researcher at King's College London in the Multifingered Robotic Hand Lab, where he developed the 3-fingered Metahand for mobile manipulators and learning affordance in robotic manipulation in collaboration with Prof Jian Dai.

 Dr. Zhang received his PhD degree in a joint programme in Mechanical Engineering - Machine Design and Theory at King's College London (UK) and Beijing Jiaotong University (China), investigating the design and kinematic analysis of reconfigurable parallel manipulators.
 He received his BSc degree in Mechanical Engineering and Automation from Beijing Jiaotong University.

-He is currently a Associate Editor of Mechanism and Machine Theory and Editorial Board Member of the Chinese Journal of Aeronautics.
+He is currently an Associate Editor of IEEE Robotics and Automation Letters, ASME Journal of Mechanical Design, Mechanism and Machine Theory, and Editorial Board Member of the Chinese Journal of Mechanical Engineering.